lizaifang/cakephp-docs-cn/en/core-libraries/components/security-component.rst

 .. note::

     When using the Security Component you **must** use the FormHelper to create your forms.
-The Security Component looks for certain indicators that are created and managed by the FormHelper (especially those created in :php:meth:`~FormHelper::create()`
+In addition, you must **not** override any of the fields' "name" attributes.
+The Security Component looks for certain indicators that are created and managed by the FormHelper (especially those created in :php:meth:`~FormHelper::create()` and :php:meth:`~FormHelper::end()`).
-    and :php:meth:`~FormHelper::end()`).
-Dynamically
-    altering the fields that are submitted in a POST request (e.g. disabling, deleting or creating new fields via JavaScript) is likely to trigger a black-holing of the request.
+    Dynamically altering the fields that are submitted in a POST request (e.g. disabling, deleting or creating new fields via JavaScript) is likely to trigger a black-holing of the request.
 See the ``$validatePost`` or ``$disabledFields`` configuration parameters.

 Handling blackhole callbacks
 ============================